emilours/SkyRadar/README.md

 For this project, I used the **OpenWeatherMap API** 🌦️, specifically the One Call API, to fetch real-time weather data.
 This API provides comprehensive weather information, including temperature 🌡️, humidity 💧, and weather conditions ☁️, for any given location.

-To display the weather data, I developed a simple web application using **Flask** 🍃, a lightweight Python framework.
+To display the weather data, I developed a simple web application using **Flask**, a lightweight Python framework.
 The app allows users to enter the name of a city in a form, and upon submission, it displays the current weather details, such as temperature and weather description, for that city.

 ![Welcome](assets/welcomingPage.gif)

+### **Tech Stack Used** ⚙️

+- **Frontend**: CSS, HTML 💻
+- **Backend**: Flask, Python ⚙️

 ## Acknowledgements

  - [OpenWeatherMAP](https://openweathermap.org/s) : sign up to get an API key and a free trial

 ## Run Locally